 Serve lighter options with big flavor like lightly battered chicken wings, fresh veggie platters with hummus or yogurt-based dips, and side salads.
 To help with portion control, use smaller plates.

-Packed with fiber, this black bean and corn salad will spice things up.
+Try this black bean and corn salad.
+It's full of fiber and will spice things up.

 Be Smart About Alcohol